 In India, people have completely forgotten why every year on Amavasya– (No-moon light) they celebrate Diwali, a festival of lights.

 People light a row of clay lamps, light candles, lights in their houses, This is the night when Mahavira became enlightened.
 And this festival is also is in remembrance of Mahavira but nobody even thinks of Mahavira.

 (Especially in Jainism, Diwali marks the nirvana, or spiritual awakening, of Lord Mahavira on October 15, 527 B.C.)

 Likewise, the history of Diwali is replete with legends that are moored to the stories of Hindi religious scriptures, mostly the Puranas.
 The central theme of all the cultural reasons and the historical significance is all about the classic truth of victory of the good over the evils.
-Diwali, being the festival of Lights, Creating an Inner Light within us means to understand and reflect upon the significant purpose of each of the five days of festivities and to bring those clarity and thoughts into the day to day lives.
+Diwali, being the festival of Lights, Creating an Inner Light within our means to understand and reflect upon the significant purpose of each of the five days of festivities and to bring that clarity and thoughts into the day to day lives.

 So let’s get to know about different cultural reasons and history behind

 Why Diwali Is Celebrated And For What Reasons?